 This program provides students the chance to investigate the role vegetation plays in mitigating the effects of storm and surge and wave action.
 CLICK HERE for accompanying PowerPoint Presentation.

 Stormwater Effects – Rodanthe Emergency Channel Project – Estuarine Ecology and Human Health

 This experiment offers an observable reaction to an increase of nutrients and provides an opportunity for discussion about the nitrogen cycle, food webs and human effects on the environment.

 Ocean Energy and Education – Renewable Ocean Energy Project – Coastal Engineering

 This lesson plan encourages students to think about the energy challenges we as inhabitants of this planet face, and the role alternative energies could play in future power production.

-UNC CSI researchers and collaborative agencies collect scientific data on a variety of subjects that is available for public use.
+CSI researchers and collaborative agencies collect scientific data on a variety of subjects that is available for public use.
 Please see links below to real-time data sources in North Carolina that can be used in the classroom.

 - Division of Marine Fisheries Sampling Data – The North Carolina Division of Marine Fisheries provides online sampling data concerning water quality in North Carolina recreational waters.

 - CSI wave-rider buoy – Located 9 miles off of Oregon Inlet, the wave-rider buoy records wave height, period, direction and surface water temperature.

 - Surface Currents – The Southeast Coastal Ocean Observing Regional Association provides high-resolution animations of surface current measurements.